chaitanyabaranwal/Rainbow_Superhero/README.md

 My work on this section of the project includes design improvements, as well as customizations such as line colors and width to make the app more interactive.
 I also introduced a pair of googly eyes which looks pretty cool!

-The main aspect of my work imvolved the **Submit Image** option, which downloads the drawn image into local memory, and then pushes the image into a [DigitalOcean Spaces](https://www.digitalocean.com/products/spaces/) server for object storage.
+The main aspect of my work involved the **Submit Image** option, which downloads the drawn image into local memory, and then pushes the image into a [DigitalOcean Spaces](https://www.digitalocean.com/products/spaces/) server for object storage.

 #### Getting started locally